comaps/website/content/support/what-would-happen-with-my-favorite-places-bookmarks-and-tracks-after-uninstalling-the-app/index.md

   order: 130
 ---

-All your tracks and bookmarks are removed from the device when Organic Maps is uninstalled.
+All your tracks and bookmarks are removed from the device when CoMaps is uninstalled.
 Please backup your bookmarks and tracks first using the export button.
 Cloud bookmarks backup and sync is planned in future releases.